Quadco-Consults/Saharam-express/README.md

-# Saharam Express Ticketing System
+# Saharan Express Ticketing System

 > ...driving excellence one mile at a time

-A modern, full-stack ticketing system for Saharam Express Limited, Nigeria's premium inter-city transport service connecting Kano and Kaduna.
+A modern, full-stack ticketing system for Saharan Express Limited, Nigeria's premium inter-city transport service connecting Kano and Kaduna.

-## 🚌 About Saharam Express
+## 🚌 About Saharan Express

-Saharam Express Limited is a premium car logistics company operating between Kano and Kaduna states in Nigeria.
+Saharan Express Limited is a premium car logistics company operating between Kano and Kaduna states in Nigeria.
 We provide safe, reliable, and comfortable transportation services with a focus on punctuality and customer satisfaction.

 ## 🌟 Features